didivava/learn-python/README.md

 # learn-python
 My journal of learning data science

-these excercise file were from springer book
+these excercise files were from various books